Marquez-David/SpotifyClone/README.md

 ## Structure

-This project is organized in a single main directory, `src` which contains the source code.
+This project is organized in a single main directory, `src`, which contains the source code.
 Inside the directory we can find the different functionalities developed for the correct functioning of the project.
-The project structure can be resumed in:
+The structure of the project can be summarized as follows:

 1. `Components` #Contains all the source code and style files for the custom components.
 2. `Navigation` #This Navigation directory is responsible for handling the navigation logic of the application.
 It defines the routes, screens, and navigation stacks.